Facilitate futures

 In the futures of trust, the global leadership team of “GLEIF – Global Legal Entity Identifier Foundation” developed concrete ideas for launching a new product.
 At the same time, this online futures laboratory, together with Lena Tünkers, strengthened collaboration among staff across different continents and areas of responsibility.
 I was then able to continue working with the results together with the Board of Directors.

-For TH Köln I was able to design and facilitate a networking event in the Trendauto2030 project as a futures laboratory with 50 participants.
+For the University of Applied Sciences in Cologne, I was able to design and facilitate a networking event in the Trendauto2030 project as a Futures Literacy Laboratory with 50 participants.
 The topic was the futures of cooperation.
-By working together with different futures, the participants deepened their understanding of one another and developed concrete ideas for action that are being pursued further in the project.
+By working together on different futures, the participants deepened their understanding of one another and developed concrete ideas for action that are being pursued further in the project.

 For the Digital Office of KfW Bankengruppe, Martina Oettl and I were able to run an online futures laboratory and training on the futures of money.
 The participants wanted to get to know the method more fully through their own experience.
 And they wanted to develop powerful new ideas for their work in the Digital Office.
 They especially enjoyed the alternative futures.